IBM/page-lab/README.md

-# perf-lab
+# Page Lab

 Web Page Performance Laboratory

-## perf-lab is an attempt at understanding web performace at scale
+## Page Lab is an attempt at understanding web performace at scale

 The goals here are 3-fold: